dublinhhh/dublinhhh.github.io/_pages/site.md

 ## Admin

 You too can help.
 If you would like to help maintain this site (e.g. update the hareline, add a hash trash, add photos etc), please contact any of the current maintainers to get an invitation.
 Start by creating a free account at [Github](https://github.com/) and then send your username or email to one of the current maintainers.
+Then use this handy link to log into the admin interface:

 [Admin Interface]({{ 'admin' | relative_url }})